dojo/docs/dojox/grid.rst

 Usage
 =====

-At a high level, a DataGrid can be defined either delcaratively in HTML markup or programatically in JavaScript.
+At a high level, a DataGrid can be defined either declaratively in HTML markup or programatically in JavaScript.
 In markup, the following high level structure is defined:

 .. code-block :: html
   :linenos: